Watch the Work, Not the Workers with Flow Metrics

 Cycle Time- Cycle Time Scatterplot Report:

-The Cycle Time Scatterplot is a pivotal diagnostic instrument, offering studios and teams a visual representation of their process efficiency and flow dynamics.
+The Cycle Time Scatterplot is a pivotal diagnostic instrument that offers studios and teams a visual representation of their process efficiency and flow dynamics.
 By plotting each work item’s cycle time (the duration from initiation to completion) against the time it was started, this tool provides a clear and immediate visual cue of variations and patterns in process performance.

 This graphical representation is crucial for identifying inconsistencies and anomalies in the workflow, such as bottlenecks or unusually long processing times for specific tasks.
 The insights gleaned from the scatterplot are invaluable for guiding teams towards targeted improvements, enabling them to make informed decisions about where to focus their efforts to optimise the workflow.